olivierbrcknr/mfadt-darkdata-zine/_posts/2021-05-05-Dark-Data-in-Blockchain-Ecosystem.md

 ## Author
-speculative data is Satoshi Nakamoto's cousin from Alabama.
-They are in a band called: The Alabama Einsteins.
+speculative data is a collection of user data generated from a location within the crop circles, essentially not an A.I but more so an A.T (Alien Technology).

 ##### Sources: